MonikerSec/Musketeer-Terminal-2.0/README.md

 *[Download App](https://apkfab.com/musketeer-terminal/org.test.musketeerterminal/apk?h=950fbddd711c7117fed23556d27df5567f978643dc5534ab04d497f64fd8afa8)*

 *Phone must be connected to the internet in order to log in and/or sign up.*
-*There is a known bug in some phone models that messes up the centering of the application, please note that this is being worked on and will be fixed in the near future.*
+*There is a known bug in some phone models that messes up the centering of the application.
+Please note that this is being worked on and will be fixed in the near future.*
 *If the application does not center on your screen, reload the app until it does.*

 ### Development Instructions: